galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 > At the top right of the central panel are a couple of angle brackets: clicking on that will reveal the settings, enabling you to alter the display options.
 Try out "Circular" and "Radial".
 > Notice that there are quite a lot of long branches adjacent to the extant taxa (leaves), and that near the centre of the tree these branches are much shorter.
-> Note! **Short branches are much harder to get right.**
+> Note! *Short branches are much harder to get right.*
 >
 {: .hands_on}

 # Searching for the "best" tree

-The other main way we can estimate a phylogeny is by choosing some kind of score of "goodness" and then searching all of the set of possible trees for the tree or trees that optimises this score.
+The other main way we can estimate a phylogeny is by choosing some kind of score of "goodness" and then *searching* all of the set of possible trees for the tree or trees that optimises this score.

 Note that such scores are "surrogates for truth," in that we *hope* the optimal score will correspond to the true tree, but it is not necessarily the case, and in many analyses we therefore use *multiple* methods, in the hope that different analyses will all give us the same consistent answer.

-**If your conclusion changes based on a choice among reasonable analytical options, then perhaps your data are not adequate.**
+*If your conclusion changes based on a choice among reasonable analytical options, then perhaps your data are not adequate.*

+Minimum Evolution, Maximum Parsimony, and Maximum Likelihood are common such score functions.

 ## Minimum Evolution (ME)

 Minimum Evolution is the idea that the sum of the branch lengths should be as small as possible to still account for the distances between the leaves of the tree, in that the sum of squared differences between the distances implied by the tree and the observed distances from the data, is minimised.
-The interested reader is directed to... [refs]
+The interested reader is directed to an article by Rzhetsky and Nei (1993) at https://academic.oup.com/mbe/article/10/5/1073/1037508.

 There are some variations on this ME criterion, and FastTree uses an approximation to one of them to find good trees.